kevinxiaomba/cluster-agent/docs/instrumentation.md

 #### Use case 5
 Use instrumentation rule to instrument Java apps with the name matching "java-app" in namespace ns1.
 Use the value of pod label "name" for the AppDynamics application name.
 The Java agent will be logging to a custom location, /dev/myapp/logs.
 All directories with AppDynamics agent artifacts will be accessible for read/write operations by user 2000 / group 2000.

+**Note** that users and groups must be referenced by their numeric identifiers.

 ```instrumentRule:
   - appDAppLabel: name